soundpress/RulesOfNYC/docs/c27/index.rst

 (h) If a Covered Employer failed to keep or provide to the Bureau in a timely manner accurate records as required by 44 RCNY § 2-04(c), the Bureau is permitted to calculate underpayments of Prevailing Wages and/or Supplements due to Covered Workers by using the best available evidence and the burden shifts to the Covered Employer to negate the reasonableness of the Bureau’s calculations.
 In such case, the amount and extent of underpayment is a matter of reasonable inference and may be based upon the statements of Covered Workers.

-(i) The Bureau may resolve a compliance determination by stipulation of settlement with a Covered Employer, which includes: (i) findings and assessments as to the underpayment of Prevailing Wages and/or Supplements, (ii) findings as to the willfulness of the violation, (iii) assessments of interest and, (iv) in cases brought under labor law articles eight and nine and New York city administrative code Sections 6-109 and 19-142 only, assessment of a civil penalty.
+(i) The Bureau may resolve a compliance determination by stipulation of settlement with a Covered Employer, which includes: (i) findings and assessments as to the underpayment of Prevailing Wages and/or Supplements, (ii) findings as to the willfulness of the violation, (iii) assessments of interest and, (iv) in cases brought under labor law articles eight and nine and New York City Administrative Code §§ 6-109 and 19-142 only, assessment of a civil penalty.

-(j) Stipulations of settlement resolving compliance determinations under labor law articles eight and nine and New York City administrative code Section 19-142 are endorsed by the Comptroller and have the effect of an order of the Fiscal Officer under those laws.
-Stipulations of settlement resolving compliance investigations under real property tax law Sections 421-a (8), (16)(h) and (17)(g) must be endorsed by the New York City department of housing preservation and development in order to have final effect under that statute.
-Stipulations of settlement resolving compliance investigations under New York City administrative code Section 6-109 must be endorsed by the contracting agency in order to have final effect under that statute.
+(j) Stipulations of settlement resolving compliance determinations under labor law articles eight and nine and New York City Administrative Code § 19-142 are endorsed by the Comptroller and have the effect of an order of the Fiscal Officer under those laws.
+Stipulations of settlement resolving compliance investigations under real property tax law § 421-a(8), (16)(h) and (17)(g) must be endorsed by the New York City department of housing preservation and development in order to have final effect under that statute.
+Stipulations of settlement resolving compliance investigations under New York City Administrative Code § 6-109 must be endorsed by the contracting agency in order to have final effect under that statute.

 (k) Interest.